aws/aws-fpga/hdk/cl/examples/cl_ipi_cdma_test_hlx/README.md

 aws::make\_ipi -examples cl\_ipi\_cdma\_test

-Note when closing and opening the project in the future, the following TCL command must be run when the project first opens or an error could show up in simulation/implementation flow.

-aws::make\_ipi

 Once the Block Diagram is open, review the different IP blocks especially the settings in the AWS IP.

 ### Simulation